 Quickstart

-This page shows you how to get started with dashboards creation in mediarithmics.
+This page shows you how to start with API-based and advanced mode dashboard creation in mediarithmics.

 This quickstart guide uses the Long term access tokens authentication method.
 Choose and configure your own authentication method.
 For more information, see Authentication.